 Romance gets weird

-Strange things happen when you’re stuck with the same group of people in an isolated place for an extended period of time.
+Strange things happen when you’re stuck with the same group of people in an isolated place for an extended period.
 What you’d consider normal behaviour (or your usual ‘standards’) in the real world go out the window, and you’ll look back on your questionable actions and thoughts during this time with an element of “what the fuck was I thinking?!”.
-But hopefully you’ll be able to laugh about them later, and then get back to real life.
+But hopefully, you’ll be able to laugh about them after the season’s done, and then get back to real life.
 Sure, some people luck out and find the love of their life during their lodge season, but for most of us peasants, you just end up seeking human affection.
 Whether it be a platonic cuddle buddy to watch movies in bed with after work or someone to bang every now and then, these urges get really intense.
 I’d caution you here about making sensible decisions, but I can’t really talk.

 Although a lot of your downtime will be spent sleeping or eating, it’s super important to have some hobbies to keep your mind and body active.
-Whether it’s yoga, playing guitar, macrame or tiddilywinks, keep it up while you’re at the lodge.
+Whether it’s yoga, playing guitar, macrame or tiddlywinks, keep it up while you’re at the lodge.
 It’s easy to slip into a state of slothfulness and being a lazy bum will make you feel like crap – I promise.
-So pack that yoga mat, guitar or whatever it is that gets you going, and keep your mind and soul occupied.
+You’ll generally follow a regular work schedule, so I’d advise you to allocate regular times during your week for your hobbies, and get in the habit of doing them frequently.
+Pack that yoga mat, guitar or whatever it is that gets you going, and keep your mind and soul occupied.

 You won’t stay in touch

 Going into the season, it’s easy to have high hopes about staying in touch with friends and family back in the real world.
 But in all likelihood, you won’t.
 It’s just how the cookie crumbles.
-You’ll have a whole new life up at the lodge, and it’s genuinely hard to find the time to fit in lengthy or regular chats with everyone back home.
-Whether you clue up your contacts before or after you get to the lodge it’s up to you, but don’t make any promises of constant contact that you can’t keep.
+You’ll have a whole new life up at the fishing lodge, and it’s genuinely hard to find the time to fit in lengthy or regular chats with everyone back home.
+Whether you clue up your contacts before or after you get to the lodge is up to you, but don’t make any promises of constant communication that you can’t keep.
+An idea for staying in touch with your people is to send out a monthly email or Facebook message en masse detailing what you’ve been up to.
+It’ll help your loved ones to stay up to date with what you’re doing, and stop you feeling too guilty about falling out of touch.